Feuer, M. J. (2014). Pure and applied science and Pasteur’s quadrant. In D. Philips, et al, (Eds.), Encyclopedia of Educational Theory. Sage.

 Michael Feuer is Dean of the Graduate School of Education and Human Development and Professor of Education Policy at The George Washington University, and President of the National Academy of Education.
 In the fall of 2014, President Obama appointed Dean Feuer as a Member of the Board of Directors of the National Board for Education Sciences.

-Before coming to GW Feuer held positions at the National Research Council of the National Academies for 17 years, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
-Prior to joining the NRC he was a senior analyst and project director at the US Congress Office of Technology Assessment.
+Prior to his joining GWU, for the previous 17 years, Dean Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
+He also served as a senior analyst and project director at the US Congress Office of Technology Assessment.

 Feuer received his BA (cum laude) in English literature from Queens College New York, an MA in public management from the Wharton School, and a PhD in public policy analysis from the University of Pennsylvania.
 He has studied at the Hebrew University of Jerusalem and the Sorbonne, was on the faculty of the business school at Drexel University from 1981-1986, and has taught courses in education policy and research at Penn and Georgetown.
 Feuer consults regularly to educational institutions and government in the US, Israel, Europe, and the Middle East.
 He has published in education, economics, and policy journals and has had reviews, essays, and poems in newspapers and magazines in Washington, Philadelphia, Los Angeles, and New York.
 Feuer is a fellow of the American Association for the Advancement of Science and of the American Educational Research Association.